No. 1 for MusicWe are the top-ranked Music Department in the UK.

 Music Durham is the overarching society for our main ensembles, coordinating the activities of the student-run and student-led music societies.
 Music Durham works closely with all our students and provides the professional Masterclass Series for its members.

-There are so many opportunities to engage with and enjoy all kinds of music as a student at Durham University.
-The University boasts a year-round musical programme, catering for every taste, with concerts organised and performed by students.
+Making music at DurhamThere are so many opportunities to get involved with and enjoy all kinds of music, with a year-round musical programme, catering for every taste.
+All our concerts are organised and performed by our students.

-BandsAs well as orchestras, Durham, has three university level bands: Brass Band, Big Band, and Concert Band.
+BandsAs well as orchestras, we have three university level bands: Brass Band, Big Band and Concert Band.

 Chamber Choir is a select group of 24 of the strongest choral singers, they perform traditional choral repertoire in intimate events around Durham.

-Durham offers excellent opportunities to enjoy music beyond the Western Classical music tradition.
-We also have a number of world music groups including Gamelan, and P’Ungmul (the Korean Drumming group).
+Chamber and World MusicWe offer excellent opportunities to enjoy music from around the world, with a range of world music groups including Gamelan, and P’Ungmul (the Korean Drumming group).
 These ensembles benefit from expert teaching led by local musicians and academics from the Music department.